 Browse Measurements

 Once a measurement is taken, it will be saved onto the SD card and may be accessed by pressing the right arrow with Browse Measurements highlighted.
 Use the up/down arrows to highlight the desired measurement.
 Once it is highlighted, press the right arrow to access the measurement data.
-Each measurement has different parameters saved in it, depending on the model used when taking the measurement.
+Each measurement has different parameters saved, depending on the model used when taking the measurement.
 For example, a mango model may include values for dry matter, color, and chlorophyll.

 Press the right arrow while on the measurement data screen to enter the file menu.